auth0/docs/articles/connections/passwordless/sms-gateway.md

 ---
-title: Sending one time codes via your own SMS Gateway
+title: Send one time codes via your own SMS Gateway
 ---

-# Sending one time codes via your own SMS Gateway
+# Send one time codes via your own SMS Gateway

 By default the SMS connection will use Twilio to send the one time code.
 If you already have your own infrasturucture to send text messages cannot or might not want to use Twilio.

 Instead you'll want your own infrastructure to handle the delivery of these one time codes.

-## Configuring your SMS Gateway
+## Configure your SMS Gateway

 The configuration of your own SMS Gateway currently needs to happen through the Management API.
 You would first need to get your connections (strategy: `sms`) from the [GET connections endpoint](https://auth0.com/docs/api/v2#!/Connections/get_connections).